michielbdejong/tripledoc/docs/about.md

 - Having to convert a conceptual model of Documents, and entities with properties set to a value, to a model of nodes in a graph.
 - The clunckiness of having to keep wrapping/unwrapping RDF Nodes.
-- Existing libraries being relatively vulnerable to regressions due to lack of unit test coverage.

 It is expressly _not_ designed to solve: